trawick/edurepo/STATUS.md

 Current stage (by March 10)
 =========================

-* Prototype of resource submission
+* Resource submission
-** TODO Browse categories, then courses, then objectives ** TODO Submit resource for objective
+  * TODO Browse categories, then courses, then objectives
+  * TODO Submit resource for objective
+  * TODO Use user's browser to validate URL
+  * TODO Implement server-side script to validate URLs in database
+  * TODO websnapr or similar

 Possible themes for upcoming stages
 ===================================